franout/HDFIT.ScriptsHPC/README.md

 # HDFIT.ScriptsHPC

 This repository is part of the Hardware Design Fault Injection Toolkit (HDFIT).
-HDFIT enables end-to-end fault injection experiments and comprises additionally [HDFIT.NetlistFaultInjector](https://github.com/IntelLabs/HDFIT.NetlistFaultInjector) and [HDFIT.SystolicArray](https://github.com/IntelLabs/HDFIT.SystolicArray).
+HDFIT enables end-to-end fault injection experiments and comprises additionally [HDFIT.NetlistFaultInjector](https://github.com/intel-sandbox/HDFIT.NetlistFaultInjector) and [HDFIT.SystolicArray](https://github.com/intel-sandbox/HDFIT.SystolicArray).

 <p align="center" width="100%">
     <img src="HDFIT.png" alt="HDFIT HPC Toolchain" width="80%"/>
 </p>

-This repository contains the main components of the HDFIT HPC reliability benchmark in order to carry out fault injection experiments on a variety of HPC applications, targeting BLAS GEMM operations and using the proof-of-concept systolic array design implemented in [HDFIT.SystolicArray](https://github.com/IntelLabs/HDFIT.SystolicArray).
+This repository contains the main components of the HDFIT HPC reliability benchmark in order to carry out fault injection experiments on a variety of HPC applications, targeting either BLAS GEMM operations (using the proof-of-concept systolic array design implemented in [HDFIT.SystolicArray](https://github.com/intel-sandbox/HDFIT.SystolicArray)) or generic floating-point FPU operations.

 ## Directory Structure

 The repository is structured in the following directories:

-* __apps__: contains code to clone all of the supported HPC applications, as well as apply patches to them to enable fault injection.
-This directory also contains a series of the application configurations that can be used to run experiments.
+* __apps__: contains code to clone the set of HPC applications supported for BLAS GEMM fault injection, as well as apply patches to them to enable HDFIT.
+This directory also contains application configurations that can be used to run experiments.
 Once compiled, the applications can be executed from this location.
+* __apps\_llvm__: similar to the above, but focuses on LLVM-based instrumentation for a specific set of HPC applications, targeting generic FPU operations.
+Application configurations are included, while patching of the source codes is not required.
 * __test__: contains scripts to configure and run HDFIT fault injection experiments on the supported HPC applications.
 The scripts can be used both in a serial context, as well as on distributed HPC clusters for large-scale runs.
 * __plot__: contains a series of Python scripts that can be used to process the CSV files produced by HDFIT experiments, in order to generate useful plots and metrics.